Reginald Summerhayes: Biography

-After the war, Summerhayes returned to his studies at UWA in 1920, and graduated with a Bachelor of Science in Engineering in April 1921.
-Summerhayes spent several years in Singapore, living an effervescent life in stark contrast to his wartime experiences.
-He worked as an assistant architect for the Swan and Maclaren architectural firm, one of the oldest in Singapore.
-Summerhayes eventually rose to the position of managing architect of the Malay States branch at Kuala Lumpur by 1925.
+In 1920, Summerhayes returned to his studies at UWA and graduated with a Bachelor of Science in Engineering in April 1921.
+Summerhayes then moved to Singapore and worked as an assistant architect at the Swan & Maclaren Group; by 1925, he was managing architect of the firm's Malay States branch at Kuala Lumpur.

-Summerhayes returned to Perth in 1924 or 1926, joining his father's architectural firm at the elder Summerhayes' suggestion, where they mainly designed residential buildings.
-In November 1927 he married Sheila Kathleen Durack at St Patrick's Church, West Perth.
+Summerhayes returned to Perth in 1926, to join his father's architectural firm.
+In November 1927, he married Sheila Kathleen Durack at St Patrick's Church, West Perth.
 The following September their children, twins Eve and Geoffrey were born.
 His father Edwin retired in 1934, and as the 1930s depression ended, Summerhayes took on more commercial and public sector works.

 Summerhayes became involved with the Royal Institute of Architects of Western Australia (RIAWA), first as secretary from 1931–1934, and later as president, elected March 1937.
 In 1939, he was primarily responsible for RIAWA starting The Architect, a journal that remained in publication.

-Summerhayes returned to the military for World War Two, in a non-active service role as a Lieutenant Colonel in the Australian Army.
+Summerhayes returned to the military in World War II, in a non-active service role as a Lieutenant Colonel in the Australian Army.
 In the following years, his architectural business grew, and he founded Summerhayes & Associates in 1952.
 That same year, he was elected a Fellow of the Royal Institute of British Architects, in honour of his service to Western Australian architecture.
-In 1953 Summerhayes's son Geoffrey, who also became an architect, joined his father's firm.
+In 1953 Summerhayes' son Geoffrey Edwin Summerhayes, who had also become an architect, joined his father's firm.
 Reginald Summerhayes died, aged 68, on 28 November 1965.